 Instructions on how to work with salary caps

 Congress has limited the salary that an individual may receive under certain federal awards (DHHS/NIH/AHRQ/SAMHSA/CDC/HRSA).
 The salary cap is linked to the federal Executive Level II executive pay scale and is adjusted whenever federal salaries are increased.
 This usually happens in January of each year.
-Effective January 6, 2019, the Executive Level II salary increased to $192,300.
+For current salary cap levels, please view the NIH Salary Cap Summary information.

 The salary cap restriction limits the amount of salary that can be charged to grants and contracts issued by sponsors that apply either the DHHS salary cap or another salary cap.
 The salary cap serves as the base for determining the amount of salary that an individual may be paid from awards issued by these agencies.
 The DHHS salary cap limitation also applies to UNR's subcontractors on applicable sponsored projects.

 Individuals with salaries over the cap must provide cost sharing from non-federal funds to cover the portion of their salary that exceeds the salary cap.

 PIs are responsible for ensuring that salary over the cap is not charged to their sponsored project account and that the associated cost share is recorded.

 How to avoid overcharging a project for salaries